nair0lf32/nair0lf32.github.io/README.md

 # nair0lf32.github.io

-my personnal page.
-(I wanted to try github pages)
+My personnal page.
+(I just wanted to try github pages).
+Used a portfolio bootstrap template and nicepage for the lol fanzone.